natis1/infinitegrimm/README.md

 * Leave Grimmchild behind for two extra notches.
 * Configure Grimm to your liking.
 He can fight as slowly or quickly as you wish.
 * See your current score at all times.
 Just look at your geo counter (Thanks to 56 for this)
+* Your worst nemesis returns with Infinite Nightmare God Grimms.
+They're just as you remembered but no downpatch needed.
 * Rewrites Hollow Knight lore.